 Explore the Shanghai Tunnels

 Portland has a widespread system of tunnels that were originally created to connect various bars to the ship docks.
-Ostensibly to store ship goods out of sight and reach of the rain, these tunnels are rumored to have been used by human traffickers in the 19th and early part of the 20th centuries.
+The Shanghai Tunnels were used to store ship goods out of sight.
+The tunnels are rumored to have been used by human traffickers in the 19th and early part of the 20th centuries.
 Come on down and hear the stories for yourself while you explore the maze of tunnels.
+Portland Ghosts offer a few different types of tours to you and your traveling companions.
+Opt for either a 60 or 90-minute tour.
+The first has 8 scheduled stops along the route.
+The extended tour has 12 schedule stops and is about a mile and a half of tunnels.

 Play in the Willamette River

 Anything goes when the sun is hot and the water is cool.
-Go swim and splash around in the clean waters of Portland’s Willamette River, or rent a kayak and go looking for wildlife — beaver, otter and deer are regularly sighted in and around the water.
-You can even fish for Chinook salmon, try stand-up paddle-boarding or join a boat tour.
+Go swim and splash around in the clean waters of Portland’s Willamette River, or rent a kayak and go looking for wildlife like beavers, otters, and deer.
+They’re regularly sighted in and around the water.
+You can even fish for Chinook salmon, try stand-up paddle-boarding or take a boat tour.
+Take a kayak out for a spin on the river.
+Get more details about rentals here from Portland Kayak Company.
+They also offer a wide range of tours.

 The Rimsky-Korsakoffee House, according to its owner, is haunted by the spirits of its previous owners — witnesses to the Russian Revolution.
-The café is filled with obscure art, dolls, pictures of faces and a baby grand piano usually occupied with a classical musician.
+The café is filled with obscure art, dolls, pictures of faces, and a baby grand piano usually occupied by a classical musician.
 Patrons claim that the tables move of their own volition and sometimes grow or shrink unexpectedly.
 The cakes and desserts are as delicious as the atmosphere is spooky.
+Aside from all the myth and folklore surrounding this café, it does have a ton of delicious pastries to offer, as well as excellent coffee.
+Listen to the ghost stories, but make sure you eat and drink something while you’re there!
+Looking for more food?
+Check out this guide to guilty pleasures in Portland for more information on where to eat.

 Portland is a cyclist’s paradise, with a wide network of bike trails and bike paths that take you almost anywhere in the city.
 Renting a bike on your weekend getaway in Portland is a surefire way to keep you out in the open air, and it can help you cover a lot of ground during your trip.
 You can find lots of places to rent bikes, and the city offers a wealth of online resources such as maps and safety tips.
 If you don’t want to explore on your own, there are plenty of tour operators that can show you around on two wheels.

 Visiting Portland without going on at least one hike means missing out on a big part of the city’s culture.
-If you want to stay within the city limits, Tryon Creek State Natural Area, Forest Park, Powell Butte Nature Park and Mount Tabor offer lots of trails.
+If you want to stay within the city limits, Tryon Creek State Natural Area, Forest Park, Powell Butte Nature Park, and Mount Tabor offer lots of trails.
 You can even find some easier trails in Washington Park.
 Once you start heading into the Cascades, there are even more options.
-Head over to Mount Hood National Forest, Silver Falls State Park or the Columbia River Gorge.
+Head over to Mount Hood National Forest, Silver Falls State Park, or the Columbia River Gorge.
+There is a ton of great hiking around Portland.
+Get some more ideas for day trips from Portland here with our day trip guide.

 Pack a Picnic

 Picnic lunches aren’t only great for enjoying the fresh air, but they’re also a way to save saving money during your getaway in Portland, Oregon.
-The city has over 200 parks, so it’s easy to find a green space to lay out your blanket and sit down for a nice meal.
-If you want to pick up some food on the go, you’ll find plenty of bakeries and delis scattered all over the city.
+The city has over 200 parks, so it’s easy to find a green space to layout your blanket and sit down for a nice meal.
+If you want to pick up some food on the go, you’ll be overwhelmed with takeout options.
+From delicious pastries to mouthwatering burgers, there’s something for everyone in this city.

 In the spirit of public art, the city of Portland has erected some pretty interesting statues over the years.
 Portlandia stands outside the Portland Building and is beloved by locals and visitors alike.
 A giant figure of Paul Bunyan from the 1950s stands in Kenton and commemorates Oregon’s statehood.
 A figure of the Virgin Mary rests peacefully in a sanctuary known as The Grotto and still operates as a religious site.